RaulCasado/minishell/README.md

 One of the challenging parts of shell development is dealing with signals, especially in an interactive context.
 Minishell sets up custom signal handlers to achieve the following:

 * **Ctrl+C (SIGINT)**: In the shell´s main prompt, this should interrupt the current input and show a new prompt on the next line.
 We accomplish this by installing a handler that writes a newline to stdout, then uses rl_replace_line("", 0) and rl_on_new_line() and rl_redisplay() from the Readline library to reset the prompt state.
 This way, the user sees a fresh prompt immediately.
-The shell´s main loop does not terminate; it simply continues as if the user had entered an empty line.
+The shell´s main loop does not terminate it simply continues as if the user had entered an empty line.
 If a child process is running (an external command), we do not override the default for SIGINT in that child, so pressing Ctrl+C will also send SIGINT to the child process, usually killing it.
 The parent shell notices that the child was killed by SIGINT and will set its own $? accordingly, but will not itself exit.

 * **Ctrl+\ (SIGQUIT)**: We set this signal´s handler to do nothing (yes just ignore it) in the shell.
 In an interactive Bash, Ctrl+\ usually does nothing visible (it would quit a running process by default, dumping core, but shells typically ignore it).
 Our shell´s parent process ignores SIGQUIT so that it won´t terminate.
 For child processes (like running cat or other commands), once again we revert to default behavior in the exec´d program, so if an external process doesn´t handle SIGQUIT, pressing Ctrl+\ will terminate that process (and typically produce a "Quit (core dumped)" message).
 However, our parent shell will not be affected and will just report the termination like any other signal-caused termination.